apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New Zealand’s leaders formally apologize to survivors of abuse in state and church care**
+**Brian Austin Green Shares Message to Sharna Burgess Amid Ex Megan Fox's Baby News - E!
+Online**

-You can read more about it [here](https://www.cnn.com/2024/11/11/world/new-zealand-luxon-apology-care-abuse-intl-hnk/index.html).
+You can read more about it [here](https://www.eonline.com/news/1409831/brian-austin-green-shares-message-to-sharna-burgess-amid-ex-megan-foxs-baby-news).

 ## Requirements
 - Python 3.8